Dre Campbell Farm

 Watering only the plants you want, not the surrounding areas, can discourage weed growth.

-Use targeted watering methods like drip irrigation to avoid feeding weeds.
+Use targeted watering methods, such as drip irrigation, to avoid feeding weeds.
 Some farmers have reported seeing fewer weeds in their gardens while using drip irrigation [3].

 12. Salt